The Directors have pleasure in presenting the twenty ninth annual report and theaudited accounts for the year ended 31st March 2021.

 The performance of each Committee was evaluated by the Board after seeking inputs fromits Members on the basis of specific terms of reference its charter time spent by theCommittees in considering key issues quality of information received majorrecommendations / action plans and work of each Committee.

-Details of all other Committees its charter functions are provided in the CorporateGovernance Report attached to this Report.
+Details of Committees its charter and functions are provided in the CorporateGovernance Report.

-The number of Board meetings held during the financial year 2017-18 is provided as partof Corporate Governance Report attached to this Report.
+The number of Board meetings held during the financial year 2020-21 is provided as partof Corporate Governance Report prepared in terms of the Listing Regulations.

-The Company has obtained necessary certificate under Section 141 of the Act 2013conveying their eligibility for being the Statutory Auditors of the Company for the year2018-19.
+The Company has obtained necessary certificate under Section 141 of the Act 2013conveying their eligibility for being the Statutory Auditors of the Company for the year2021-22.

 As required under Section 204 of the Act 2013 and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Company is required to appoint aSecretarial Auditor for auditing secretarial and related records of the Company.

-As required by Section 204 of the Act 2013 the Secretarial Audit Report for the year2017-18 of M/s S Krishnamurthy &Co.
-Company Secretaries Chennai is attached tothis Report.
-The said Secretarial Audit Report does not contain any qualification reservation or other remarks.
+The Secretarial Audit Report for the year 2020-21 given by M/s S Krishnamurthy &Co.
+Company Secretaries Chennai is attached to this Report.
+The Secretarial Audit Reportdoes not contain any qualification reservation or other remarks.

 As per Section 148 of the Act 2013 read with the Companies (Cost Records and Audit)Rules 2014 as amended the cost audit records maintained by the Company in respect of itsengine components manufactured by the Company specified under Customs Tariff Act headingin Table B to Rule 3 of the above rules are required to be audited by a Cost Auditor.

-In terms of the Companies (Cost Records and Audit) Amendment Rules 2014 the Board hasre-appointed Mr A N Raman Cost Accountant holding Certificate of Practice No. 5359allotted by The Institute of Cost Accountants of India as the Cost Auditor for conductingCost Audit for the financial year 2018-19.
+In terms of the Companies (Cost Records and Audit) Amendment Rules 2014 the Board hasre-appointed Mr A N Raman Cost Accountant holding Certificate of practice No. 5359allotted by The Institute of Cost Accountants of India as the Cost Auditor for conductingCost Audit for the financial year 2021-22.

 The Company has also received necessary certificate under Section 141 of the Act 2013from him conveying his eligibility to act as a Cost Auditor.
-A sum of Rs.5 lakhs has beenfixed by the Board as remuneration in addition to reimbursement of travelling andout-of-pocket expenses and all applicable taxes for the year 2018-19 which is required tobe ratified by the Members at the ensuing AGM as per Section 148(3) of the Act 2013.
+A sum of $ 6 lakhs has beenfixed by the Board as remuneration in addition to reimbursement of applicable taxestravelling and out-of-pocket expenses payable to him for the year 2021-22 which isrequired to be approved and ratified by the Members at the ensuing AGM as per Section148(3) of the Act 2013.

 The Company has been practicing the principles of good corporate governance over theyears and lays strong emphasis on transparency accountability and integrity.

-A separate Section on Corporate Governance and a certificate from the StatutoryAuditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under SEBI (LODR) Regulations 2015 form part of this Annual Report.
+A separate section on Corporate Governance and a certificate from the StatutoryAuditors of the Company regarding compliance of conditions of Corporate Governance asstipulated under Listing Regulations is given as Annexure VIII to this Report.